“Give me six hours to chop down a tree and I will spend the first four sharpening the axe.”

 So be clear in your messaging.
 Make sure your site is a place that people want to stay, not only because it’s nice to look at but also because the information visitors need is easily found.
 There is an entire science and methodology behind website design including where to place buttons on the page, what content works best where, what colors convey certain feelings, and so on.

 For more, check out 4 Examples of Fantastic Web Design for inspiration and consider hiring a web designer who specializes in inbound marketing and SEO to ensure your website is reaching its full potential.
+Also, consider if you should hire an agency to take your website to the next level (Vital specializes in WordPress website design and development, and Magento website design and development).

 5. Create Kick-Ass Content